lewisblake/DeepTreeMRA/README.md

 theta = [2, 1]; varEps = 0.01;
 ```

-Input data are assumed to have three columns 'lon', 'lon', and 'obs' denoting longitude, latitude, and the observations.
+Input data are assumed to have three columns 'x', 'y', and 'values'.
 For other data, the code in `load_data.m` may be modified or coerced from their native format into variables with those names.

 The user can also change the values of `theta` and `varEps` in `load_data.m`.
 Values can determined by the `"optimize"` mode.
 For the `"satellite"` and `"simulated"` data provided, those values as determined by the `"optimize"` mode are set as the default values.

 ### `evaluate_covariance.m`

-`evaluate_covariance()` is a general covariance function.
-By default, it is set as an exponential and can be changed here.
+`evaluate_covariance()` is set up as a Matérn covariance function.
+Some closed forms for special choices the smoothness parameter (i.e., 0.5, 1.5, and 2.5) are hardcoded to avoid evaluating Bessel functions, although in principle any smoothness parameter may be used.
+If another covariance function is desired, the code can be modified here.
+The default smoothness for the included data sets is 0.5, corresponding to an exponential covariance.

 ## Output: